 Published: September 6, 2017

-Flexible Platinum Temperature sensor embedded in polyimide (PI) films for curved surface temperature monitoring applications: skin temperature of human body
+Flexible Platinum Temperature sensor embedded in polyimide (PI) films for curved surface temperature monitoring applications: skin temperature of human body [PDF]

 Joon-Shik Park, Dong-Su Lee, Hyun Woo Nho, Dong-Sun Kim, Tae-Ho Hwang, and Nak-Kyu Lee